Copper spirals lower as bond rout spooks investors

 LONDON: Copper recoiled on Friday after touching successive multi-year peaks, falling more than 3% as risk-off sentiment hit wider financial markets after a spike in bond yields.

-Three-month copper on the London Metal Exchange (LME) had slumped 3.2% to $9,112 a tonne by 1135 GMT, having hit multi-year peaks in six consecutive sessions.
+Three-month copper on the London Metal Exchange (LME) had slumped 2.3% to $9,201 a tonne by 1515 GMT, having hit multi-year peaks in six consecutive sessions.
+The contract had fallen as much as 3.7% earlier on Friday

 On Thursday, LME copper hit its highest since August 2011 at $9,617 a tonne, 5.6% short if its record high of $10,190 in February 2011.